 If you’re facing a sprinter conversion electrical system head-on, feel free to use our trials and tribulations to improve your experience.

 When planning the electrical system, we first needed to set some goals.
 We had to determine the loads the system would need to support.
 This influenced the gauge of the wiring—where the wiring would need to be run, the size of the battery array, and the capabilities of the solar panels.
-We might look into getting a solar panel from GIenergy (https://gienergy.com.au).
-We looked around a bunch of different providers but we found that they were the best we could find on price and service.
+We settled on Renogy panels and in the future will likely go with Light Harvest Solar out of Portland.

 Coming from a designer’s perspective, we wanted the user experience to be similar to that of an extremely energy conscious homeowner.
 Flip on a light switch.
 Plug in an appliance.
 Things just work.
 Unnecessary steps of turning things off and on—and getting on hands and knees to turn something on—had to be eliminated.